xcape-io/RelayProp/MegaRelayProp/README.md

 board:
     Mega: Mega 2560 with Ethernet/WiFi shield
-    Mega with bridge: Mega 2560 with Dragino Yún shield:
+    Mega with bridge: Mega 2560 with Dragino Yún shield
 ```

 For example: